Jim-Bar/PythonBot/README.md

 # Write your own bot !

 Creating your bot is very simple.
-What you need is to create a python file named by the name of your bot (for example `myBot.py`).
+What you need is to create a python file named after the name of your bot (for example `myBot.py`).
 Inside this file, create a function `main` that takes one argument `bot`:
 ```
 def main(bot):